EMPTY COUNTRY- ‘Empty Country’

 If the pain, upheaval and anguish have bled into his new music though, it’s not immediately obvious.
 There are no sharp turns here, few new avenues.
 Instead, if you’re familiar with Cymbals Eat Guitars, you’ll recognise the artistic approach, the inventive melodies, and the frontman’s high, expressive vocals.
 The biggest differences are in decibels and dread.
 Perhaps by virtue of working mostly alone, Empty Country is a quieter, simpler, less agitated proposition.

 Where before there was a rushing, busy rhythm section, here the drums tread lightly or not at all.
 Instead of any grandiose layers or even 80s excess, there’s a delicate Americana vibe.
 And in place of the flashing lights, bold colours, and dense drama of the final Cymbals Eat Guitars album, ‘Empty Country’ is sweet, warm, and, well, let’s not dwell on this any longer… it’s almost perfect.

 Listening to this record for the first time is like tuning into a new radio station only to find them playing ten outstanding tracks you’ve somehow never heard before all in a row, hit after hit after hit after hit.
-And you can’t believe what’s happening, and you question where have these songs have been all your life, and you look for the nearest pen, because quick, you’ve got to write these titles down, and you can’t quite finish because wow, how is this song so good, wait, how is the next song is even better!
+And you can’t believe what’s happening, and you question where have these songs have been all your life, and you look for the nearest pen, because quick, you’ve got to write these titles down, and you can’t quite finish because wow, how is this song so good, wait, how is the next song even better!

 What a rush.

-‘Marian’ shimmers in the sun, an arresting mess of melodies that sounds like it has existed forever, ‘Untitled’ is Springsteen switching to emo, ‘Clearing’ could be Radiohead covering an unearthed Aimee Mann gem, and if there are a couple of wild, discordant jangles reminscent of D’Agostino’s past work, ‘Chance’ is a slow, six-minute swell of daydream post-rock incorporating music box keys, violin and cello.
+‘Marian’ shimmers in the sun, an arresting mess of melodies that sounds like it has existed forever, ‘Untitled’ is Springsteen switching to emo, ‘Clearing’ could be an unearthed Radiohead gem, and if there are a couple of satisfyingly wild, discordant jangles reminscent of D’Agostino’s past work, ‘Chance’ is a slow, six-minute swell of daydream post-rock incorporating music box keys, violin and cello that feels like he’s tapping into something brand new.
 There’s such rewarding consistency throughout, it’s actually hard to pick out highlights.